Sushil Kumar: Career

 Kumar started training in pehlwani at the Chhatrasal Stadium's akhada at the age of 14.
-He was trained at the akhada by Yashvir and Ramphal, later by Arjuna awardee Satpal and then at the Indian Railways camp by Gyan Singh and Rajkumar Baisla Gurjar.
+He was trained at the akhada by Yashvir and Ramphal, later by Arjuna awardee Satpal and then at the Indian Railways camp by Gyan Singh and Rajkumar Baisla.

 After switching to freestyle wrestling Kumar's first success came at the World Cadet Games in 1998 where he won the gold medal in his weight category, followed by a gold at the Asian Junior Wrestling Championship in 2000.

 Moving out of the junior competitions, in 2003 Kumar won the bronze medal at the Asian Wrestling Championships and a gold at the Commonwealth Wrestling Championships.
 Kumar placed fourth at the 2003 World Championships, but this went largely unnoticed by the Indian media as he fared badly in the 2004 Olympic Games in Athens, placing 14th in the 60 kg weight class.
 He won gold medals at the Commonwealth wrestling Championships in 2005 and 2007.
 He placed seventh in the 2007 World Championships and won a bronze medal at the 2008 Olympic Games in Beijing.
 He won a silver medal at the 2012 Summer Olympics, becoming the first person to win two Olympic medals for independent India.

 Kumar was awarded the Arjuna Award in 2006 and a coveted Padma Shree by the Indian Government in 2011.